 Content pillars help your business get found in search.

-"Why Your Website Needs Pillar Content To Survive" explains that, despite many Google search algorithm changes,
+"Why Your Website Needs Pillar Content To Survive" explains that, despite many Google search engine algorithm changes,

-They also support and reinforce your content plan.
-From that exhaustive piece of digital content, you can create multiple subtopics in support of the core pillar topic and of interest to your customer personas.
+These pillar articles also support and reinforce your content plan.
+From that exhaustive piece of digital content, you can create multiple subtopics - or cluster content - in support of the core pillar topic and of interest to your customer personas.

-It has become more technical with specific SEO tools addressing it as part of content optimization and management.
-Yoast, for example, lets you identify cornerstone content, and HubSpot has created a content strategy tool so you think about the relationship (and links) between the pillar and the supporting topics.
+Content creation has become more technical with specific SEO tools addressing it as part of content optimization and management.
+Yoast, for example, lets you identify cornerstone content, and HubSpot has created a content marketing strategy tool so you think about the relationship (and links) between the pillar and the supporting topic clusters.

 The page's URL should be short and high in your website's architecture (i.e., no extraneous directories between the domain name and the pillar).